 So we highly recommend you follow Microsoft’s suggestion: Implement a backup and recovery solution with a trusted third-party Office 365 data protection expert.

 Prepare for the unexpected.
-Learn more about Office 365 backup from our whitepaper, “Even the Cloud Experiences Storms.”
+Learn more about Office 365 backup from our eBook, “Even the Cloud Experiences Storms.”